 It is safe to say that most people want to get their homes cleaned and organized before the upcoming holidays.
 II is best to start now to avoid extra stress during these busy weeks.
 For parents with young children, it is a terrific idea to help kids sort through their toy collection.
 Things that are broken should be discarded.
 Anything not played with but still in good condition can be given to local charities that find presents for kids.
 This is an excellent time for women to organize their closets.
 Put aside stained or in bad shape clothing.
 These can be used as rags or discarded.
-Out-of-style garments, clothes that no longer fit, and wardrobe pieces that have gone unused can all be donated to organizations that give away clothing.
+Garments that are out of style, clothes that no longer fit, and wardrobe pieces that have gone unused can all be donated to organizations that give away clothing.

 Wash curtains, vacuum mattresses, dust pictures and throw out those unused bathroom items.
 Nobody really needs 25 bottles of lotion.
 Go through dresser drawers, wash company dishes, polish silver, and organize kitchen cabinets.
 Try to clean small areas to keep from becoming too tired.
 As things start looking better, your momentum is bound to kick in.
 Remember to figure out where the Christmas tree will be.
 Rearrange the furniture to suit your holiday decor.
 Wash the winter bedding and get the dust out from under the beds.